learn-with-me/recipes/src/Slow Cooker/creamy-chicken.md

 * Add chicken in crockpot and rub spices on both sides
 * Add rest of the ingredients and set on low for 8 hours
 * Once done, shred chicken with 2 forks and mix it back in the pot
-* Eat as is or serve it over pasta!
+* Eat as is or serve it over pasta or even rice!
 * Additionally, you can add hot sauce and/or green onion while serving.

 > Note: I may have texture preferences.
 Some people recommend using hand blender to shred chicken.
 I didn't like it, so I prefer using forks.
 It doesn't take long.